EdenRobbins-Hendrix/CSCI-370-5/README.md

 \
 Aesthetics: Meant to invoke a cold, yet fun aesthetic in music, backgrounds, and sprites. \
 \
+Joys: \
-Joys: I (Eden) made all original art for the interactive scenes, as well as two original tracks.
+Eden - I made all original art for the interactive scenes, as well as two original tracks.
 It was very fun! \
 \
+Fin - I made all of the menu systems from memory this time, except for the new options menu, which felt pretty good (since I didn't need to watch a tutorial for it).
+I also really enjoyed learning how to make the options menu. \
+\
+Struggles: \
-Struggles: So.
+Eden - So.
 Many.
 Assets.
 Also that time when Unity decided to delete all the game objects in the level select scene. \
+\
+Fin - There are also very few correct tutorials on how to do sound menus in Unity.
+I would, though, recommend the tutorial "How To Add Sound Effects the RIGHT Way | Unity Tutorial" by Sasquatch B Studios.
+The name doesn't do it justice, it lines up how to play sound effects in a way that makes it much easier to build upon, how to set up a sound effects menu, and how to make mixers for sound in Unity. \
 \
 Attributions: \
 Simple Scene Fade Load System by FlatTutorials \